networknt/light-doc/content/en/style/light-aws-lambda/_index.md

 reviewed: true
 ---

-In Light, we are using the middleware handlers to address cross-cutting concerns for microservices in the request/response chain in the same service process or within a light-proxy/router at the network level.
+In Light Platform, we are using the middleware handlers to address cross-cutting concerns for microservices in the request/response chain in the same service process or within a light-proxy/router at the network level as sidecars.

 With more and more serverless Lambda functions deployed to the AWS cloud, we need to find a way to address the cross-cutting concerns in the same fashion as the light-4j so that the Lambda functions can be integrated with the Light ecosystem for security, logging, tracing, auditing and metrics.